nickrallison/obs-std/README.md

 ### Phase 1 - Functionality

 - [ ] Linker with accepts lambda for whether to link
-- [ ] Derive / impl common traits on all types
 - [ ] More Tests
    - No two strings are adjacent in a line, should be linked
 - [ ] Fix Multiple Notes with the same alias